Having a cataract operation (easy read)

 You may see things more clearly soon after the operation.

-Sometimes it can take longer to notice this.
+Sometimes it can take longer to notice that things are clearer.

 Things may also look brighter.